filamentgroup/grunticon/README.md

 - `pngfolder`:  The name of the generated folder containing the generated PNG images.
 Default: `"png/"`
 - `cssprefix`: a string to prefix all css classes with.
 Default: `"icon-"`
 - `customselectors`: Allows you to specify custom selectors (in addition to the generated `cssprefix + filename - extension` class) for individual files.
+- `defaultWidth`: a string that MUST be defined in px that will be the size of the PNG if there is no width given in the SVG element.
+Example: `defaultWidth: "300px";` Default: `"400px"`
+- `defaultHeight`: similar to defaultWidth, but for height
+Example: `defaultHeight: "200px";` Default: `"300px"`

 ## Notable forks